packit/deployment/secrets/README.md

 They can also be downloaded independently with `make download-secrets`.
 By default, these subdirectories contain only templates, which don't contain any secret, but which are processes and injected with secrets during the deployment process.
+If you want to see them rendered before you run the deployment, use `make render-secrets-from-templates`.

 ## Update secrets in Bitwarden